Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Preliminaries

 In this paper, we study parameterized decision problems, which are subsets of $\Sigma^\ast \times \N$, for a finite alphabet $\Sigma$.
 The following notation is used, also by e.g. \cite{ElberfeldST15}, to denote classes of (non-)deterministic parameterized decision problems with a bound on the used time and space.
-Here, we use the following notations: $poly$ for a polynomial function in the input size; $\log$ for $O(\log n)$; $n$ for the input size; $f$ for a computable function of the parameter; $\infty$ if there is no a priory bound for the resource.
-Let $D[t,s]$ denote the class of parameterized decision problems that can be solved by a deterministic algorithm in $t$ time and $s$ space and let $N[t,s]$ be analogously defined for non-deterministic algorithms.
-Thus, FPT can be denoted by $D[f poly, \infty]$; we can denote XP by $D[n^f,\infty]$, NP by $N[poly,\infty]$, $L$ by $D[\infty, \log ]$, etcetera.
+Here, we use the following notations: $n$ for the input size; $\poly$ for a polynomial function in the input size (i.e. $n^{O(1)}$); $\log$ for a logarithmic function in the input size (i.e. $O(\log n)$); $f$ for a computable function of the parameter; $\infty$ if there is no a priory bound for the resource.

+On top of the running time of an algorithm we will also study the \emph{space usage}.
+Informally, an algorithm has (random) read-only access to an input tape and random write-only access to an output tape.
+Additionally, it has both random read and write access to a working tape, but the length of the working tape equals the space usage.